eventflow/EventFlow/Documentation/getting-started.md

 magic number hasn't been set before, the event ``ExampleEvent`` is emitted and the aggregate state is mutated.

-If the magic numer was changed, we return a failed ``IExecutionResult`` with an error message.
+If the magic number was changed, we return a failed ``IExecutionResult`` with an error message.
 Returning a failed execution result will make EventFlow disregard any events the aggregate has emitted.